-To make sure that students know what is expected of them so that they feel safe, respected and valued.
+This is to make sure that students know what is expected of them so that they feel safe, respected and valued.

 We expect students to display appropriate behaviour at all times.
 This includes behaviour that takes place within our Face to Face and Online tutoring sessions.